NativeScript/nativescript-sdk-examples-ng/README.md

 Currently, the samples are written around the specific APIs, but we will be adding more “complete scenarios” implemented out of the box.

+*The code is currently Angular 2 based, a non-Angular version is comming soon.*

 We hope you will enjoy using this resource, if you have any feedback please [open an issue.](https://github.com/NativeScript/nativescript-sdk-examples-ng/issues)

 ![](https://ga-beacon.appspot.com/UA-111455-24/nativescript/nativescript-code-samples-ng?pixel)